whblondeau/gyre/finding_flotsam.md

                     \#

-The Ragfin pushed south by west.
+The _Ragfin pushed_ south by west.
 Out of the Hot Storm belts of the tropics; down into the Ring, the outermost edge of the Gyre, where roaring easterlies rule the sea.
 Rahifa and Eastwind proved themselves good sailmakers and handy with a marlinespike, winning grudging admiration even from the Bhalong.

 The ship traversed belts and knots of storm, but the skies gradually opened up: the Storm Roof lifted and broke up into howling east-to-west strakes of darkness, with the high skies showing white and gray and even blue.
 The sun began to show as a pale watery smear, and the moon a muffled glow streaked with dark bars at night, falling from the full on the Second’s watch.
 The huge swells, pushing down from the equatorial north, rolled the ship, and waves burst in spray.

-Ragfin entered the interior of the Gyre.
-Bad Water, all of the southerners called it.
+Ragfin entered the interior of the Gyre. <i>Bad Water</i>, all of the southerners called it.

 Storms in Bad Water come in short, violent clots and bludgeons, like tall dark fists standing up into the sky: soon over, leaving torn sails and tangles of parted lines.

 The Bad Water was a strange sullen place, always more so as they penetrated more deeply.
 Great streaks and drifts and reaches of weed, amber and brown and dark red in the daylight, lay like mats and skins on the sea, gentling the waves and muffling even the great swells.
 The heavy winds bore a freight of moisture and warmth; they rushed across the surface, but were unable to raise waves except in the open intervals of water.
 Mist and spray moved in great lateral banks, blocking vision.
 The lookouts were fiercely vigilant aloft, crying out warnings of the floating masses of weed.
-When the Ragfin plowed into a heavy bank of weed, sailors with poles (and in the worst cases, billhooks and long-hafted scythes made for the purpose) had to push and hack it away from the bow.
+When the _Ragfin_ plowed into a heavy bank of weed, sailors with poles (and in the worst cases, billhooks and long-hafted scythes made for the purpose) had to push and hack it away from the bow.
 Sail was shortened at night, because the ship dared not make speed unless the moon was unveiled and bright.

 Unlike the marine deserts of the open ocean, Bad Water was a place of rich life.
 The water itself, unlike the deep blue of the outer oceans, had distinct tinges of green.
 Schools of fish shoaled around the weed, and many species of seabirds hunted and fished the area, often scooping up squids and less familiar tentacled creatures.

                     \#

-“How can we even find Flotsam?”
+“How can we even _find_ Flotsam?”
 Rahifa mused as they shared a meal with a few of the other off-watch sailors.

 “What do you mean, pretty girl?” leered one of the Bhalong, a big sailor named Hagga Sha.
 Rahifa, who didn’t like her, gestured impatiently.

 “No Radio.
-Not on this ship, sure.
+Not on _this_ ship, sure.
 And no Passage Bird going to come anywhere near.”
 She looked at the big sailor, watchful for anger.
 But the Bhalong just grinned wider.

 “Best step carefully, Paritid girl.
 Never know but what you might end up feeding our guide.”
 Hagga laughed silently.
 “Something got to feed it.
 Your little rigging cat maybe?”
 The sailor shrugged.
 “Too small—”

 Hagga’s mistake was to assume that her size and strength would let her control a brawl.
 Rahifa was not only skilled, she was fast and strong.
 All would have been ordinary, except Rahifa broke Hagga’s collarbone.
 Hagga seemed shocked and horrified, then terrified.
 “Bitch,” she moaned.
 The other sailors, a rugged crew, laughed; except for the other Bhalong present: a thick-bodied woman that the others called Oko.
 Oko just calmly finished her meal, and looked at Rahifa with an assessing gaze.

 For crippling a watchstander, Rahifa drew extra duty.
 When she went down into sick bay, Hagga was listless and terrified, and turned to the bulkhead, refusing to talk to her.

                     \#

 The meaning of it all was made sickeningly clear two days later.
-The Ragfin had passed near enough through the center of the Gyre.
+The _Ragfin_ had passed near enough through the center of the Gyre.
 It was the Captain’s watch, morning.
 The Bosun whistled the All Hands.

 The crew assembled.
 The Captain looked at them.
 “We need a guide,” she began abruptly.
 “We cannot find Flotsam without it.
 The Shark God has seen our need, and filled it in a shipshape way.”
 She bent the weight of her gaze upon them.
 “Some of you are proven; women I can trust.
 Some of you not.

-“But to remove all doubt, I call upon all to submit, under authority of the Crew Oath.”
+“But to remove all doubt, I call upon _all_ to submit, under authority of the Crew Oath.”
 The Captain’s voice rang out with a weight of solemn thunder, like a distant approaching storm.
 Each woman there felt irresistibly impelled to sink to one knee.

-This is bad, thought Eastwind.
-This is very bad.
+<i>This is bad</i>, thought Eastwind. <i>This is very bad</i>.
 But she could not stir.
 She could only kneel and look at the Captain.

 “Good,” said the Captain.
 “Well done.”
 She raised her eyes.
 “Dhagaska, priestess of Arusimaté!”